nk-coding/hylimo-re/README.md

 - graphical view to manipulate parts of the diagram, most important layouting

 Technically, it works like this:
-- The diagram is described using an embedded/internal DSL in the general-purpose scripting language Syncscript.
+- The diagram is described using an embedded/internal DSL in the general-purpose scripting language [SyncScript](#syncscript).
 - The DSL text is executed to generate the diagram model.
 - The model is displayed in the graphical view.
-- When the user manipulates the graphical view, e.g. by moving a class, the DSL code is updated to correspond to the graphical changes.
+- When the user manipulates the graphical view, e.g., by moving a class, the DSL code is updated to correspond to the graphical changes.
 - Then, the User can do more textual or graphical changes.

 To see what this flow looks like, have a look at the following video: